-By Dr. Erin Rakosky DVM & Paisley Lunchick RVT KPA-CTP
+By Erin Rakosky DVM & Paisley Lunchick RVT KPA-CTP

 You have the right sire selected for your special female and a list of potential puppy buyers, eager for their new family member.
 But a few weeks after breeding, you get the disappointing news that your bitch is not pregnant.

-There are several reasons breeding may not succeed in a pregnancy or full–term whelping.
+There are several reasons a breeding may not result in a pregnancy or full-term whelping.
 Knowing more about fertility concerns in dogs can help breeders use best practice methods for breeding.
-We talked with Dr. Kate E. Withowski DVM and Theriogenology Resident at N.C.
-University School of Veterinary Medicine about common causes of infertility in female dogs.
+We talked with Kate E. Withowski DVM, of Veterinary Medical Center of Easton, MD and a diplomate of the American College of Theriogenologists, about common causes of infertility in female dogs.

 Cystic endometrial complex (CEH) occurs over time because of progesterone following a normal heat cycle.
 The presence of CEH makes the uterus a more hostile place for fetuses to grow and increases a bitch’s chances of developing a pyometra.

 “I would encourage owners to think about planning to breed their bitch by the time she is 2 or 3-years-old to avoid age and CEH-associated infertility issues,” Dr. Withowski said.

 The physical condition of the bitch can also affect her fertility.
 Dr. Withowski recommends that bitches be in good health, health tested according to their breed club recommendations, up to date on vaccinations, and free of any underlying disease.
 They should be in healthy weight (neither over– or under-weight) and eating a well–balanced commercial diet approved by the Association of American Feed Control Officials or a homemade diet created with the aid of a veterinary nutritionist.
 If a bitch is due for vaccines, they should be performed no later than three weeks prior to her cycle.
 She should be kept on heartworm and flea/tick preventatives that are labeled safe for pregnant dogs.